w3c/wot-cg/Tutorials/quickstart/Readme.md

 # Web of Things Quick Start Tutorial

+This is a hands-on tutorial to teach simple Web of Things

 ## Resources and Prerequisites

 - package.json with dependencies: This will install the dependencies needed.
 Please use `npm install` to install the dependencies.